 - ME9 8JS

 In September 2011, we moved into our new purpose built, DDA compliant preschool.
 The preschool is all on one level with easy access into and out of the building into the garden and grounds, which we access each and every day that we are open.

-We have a staged area with an inbuilt sand pit, ramps can be provided to aid access to the stage.
+We have a staged area where the children can play and perform.
+Ramps can be provided to aid access to the stage.
 The outside area is flat with many natural and exciting items to enhance our childrens play and learning opportunities.
 In December 2017 we had a new brick paved playground created for an additional flat surface.

-Inside we have accessable toilets and sinks and changing areas.
+Inside we have accessible toilets and sinks and changing areas.

 When is it on?

 - When is childcare available

 - 2 year(s), 3 month(s) to 4 year(s), 0 month(s)